 As part of its rapid response protocol, the University of Mississippi Medical Center has medical helicopters ready to transport patients when time is a critical factor.

-Joint Commission Primary Stroke Center Gold Seal 2016The Joint Commission (opens in new window)
+Joint Commission Comprehensive Stroke Center

-On average, someone suffers a stroke every 40 seconds and someone dies of a stroke every four minutes.
+On average, someone suffers a stroke every 40 seconds, and someone dies of a stroke every four minutes.
 About 5,000 Mississippians experience their first stroke each year and more than 1,500 die, according to the Mississippi Department of Health.

-Use the F.A.S.T. test to help recognize stroke symptoms:
+Use the B.E.F.A.S.T. test to help recognize stroke symptoms: